-These figures are much longer than the estimated age of our Universe, at 13.8 times 10^9 years, but it's not forever.
+These figures are much longer than the estimated age of our universe, at 13.8 billion years, but it's not forever.
 That means that when all stars and planets have long since perished, black holes will dominate before eventually disappearing themselves.

 How many black holes are there in the universe?

 How long is a piece of string?
 How many grains of sand are there on a beach?
 How many stars are there in the Galaxy?
 These questions are nigh on impossible to answer.